DallasMorningNews/awesome-news-hacks/README.md

-# awesome-hacks
+# Awesome news hacks

+Awesome bits of OS code built and tested in newsrooms for the purpose of enabling smarter, faster and better journalism.

-Taking submissions for the [inaugural hack swap](http://ire.org/events-and-training/event/2702/2988/) at NICAR 2017.
+Taking submissions for the [inaugural hack swap](http://ire.org/events-and-training/event/2702/2988/) at [NICAR 2017](http://ire.org/conferences/nicar2017/).

-#### Session description
+#### NICAR 2017 session description

 > In the last year you’ve built a bit of code that someone else needs.
 Buried deep in your github is a half week of work, doomed to repeat itself by newsroom developers just like you, over and over.
 But it doesn’t have to be this way.
 Dedup the world and come to the inaugural hack swap.
 Think of it as a flea market of code, this session is designed to encourage sharing of code bits nearly great and small.